JinLi711/UIA/Art_Recognition/Log.md

 **Thoughts** It is important to note that me and Ben have different objectives from Michal.
 Whereas Michal wants to create an app of some sort to be able to recognize artworks after taking a picture, me and Ben want to analyze how distributions of artwork types vary from location to another.

+**Thoughts** There probably is not a need to scrape because there are datasets out there that we can use for free.

 **Things To Do**

 1. Prepare for meeting with Ben at 4:45 p.m.
 Monday at the Regenstein Library.